 We have developed the NeuRoi image analysis software for processing MRI images.
 Its application can be found in leading peer-reviewed publications such as Brain and Journal of Magnetic Resonance Imaging.

-Our research has been published in leading journals including Acta Neuropathologica and Brain.
+Our research has been published in leading journals.

 See other publications under the individual profiles of our group members.